egnappahz/hyprland-dmemcg-boost/README.md

 ### `hyprland-dmemcg-boost@.service`
 Systemd **user** service that runs the booster script.
 Instantiated with your `$HYPRLAND_INSTANCE_SIGNATURE` so it connects to the correct Hyprland socket.
 Restarts automatically on failure.

+### `cgwrite.c`
+Small setuid root C helper that writes to cgroup files on behalf of the user.
+Replaces `sudo tee` entirely — no PAM sessions, no sudo overhead, just a direct write restricted to `/sys/fs/cgroup/` paths.
+Compiled at install time by the PKGBUILD.

 ### `dmemcg-setup.sh`
 Root helper script.
 Enables dmem at the root and `user.slice` cgroup levels, then recursively fixes ownership of all active user slices so the user service can write to them.
 Called by the system service below.